glotzerlab/signac-docs/docs/source/aggregation.rst

 Groups Of
 ---------

-:class:`~flow.aggregator.groupsof` allows users to aggregate jobs by generating aggregates of a given size.
+:meth:`~flow.aggregator.groupsof` allows users to aggregate jobs by generating aggregates of a given size.

 .. code-block:: python